Why We Love the Work of Dr. Randy Pausch

 Randy did with the Alice Project what we at Gifting Sense want to do with shopping.
 He used animation to teach coding and we want to use shopping (for holiday and birthday gifts) to help kids learn to think before they buy.

 We live in a world where in many ways it has never been easier to buy things.
 But at the same time, the need to more carefully consider what is being bought has never been greater – for all sorts of reasons, not the least of which is the aggregate waste and environmental impact of gifts that are never used or appreciated.

 By asking your children to take two minutes to answer 10-12 questions before they ask for their next birthday or holiday gift, you can begin to replace waste and disappointment with learning to be money-smart, and happiness.
 Our process was specifically designed to be quick, easy to use, and ensure that kids will only end up asking for items they really want and value.
 Parents don’t waste their time or money and kids receive gifts that are genuinely appreciated.
 It’s a win-win!

-But don’t just take our word for it, “Get Started” with one of our Gift Surveys today and see for yourself if shopping doesn’t become the best financial literacy “head fake”, as Dr. Pausch liked to say, of all.
+But don’t just take our word for it, “GET YOUR DIMS SCORE” with one of our Gift Surveys today and see for yourself if shopping doesn’t become the best financial literacy “head fake”, as Dr. Pausch liked to say, of all.
 Who cares how your kids learn about financial literacy?
 The important thing is that they do.

 1 Alice used drop and drag graphics which allowed students to immediately see how animation programs ran, enabling them to more easily understand the relationship between programming statements and the behavior of objects in their animation.
 By manipulating the objects in their virtual world, students gained experience with all the programming constructs typically taught in an introductory programming course.